Empowering Communities Across Africa

 Founder,Chief of Party / Executive Director Programs Africa/Europe

-PARPACA was founded on the belief that communities should lead in decision-making.
-We empower marginalized voices often left out of these processes.
+PARPACA was founded on the principle that communities should lead in decision-making.
+We empower marginalized voices that are often excluded from these processes

 Anne Tumushabe Kafeero